 Our JJ-CCR instructor list continues to grow here in the US.
 Please feel free to contact any of them directly or if you need additional help, you can contact us.

-Wayne B Fisch is the Instructor Trainer for the US & Canada.
+Wayne Fisch heads up Rebreathers USA.
+Wayne is an Instructor Trainer (USA & Canada) for the JJCCR.
 He started diving in 1997 since that time he has become Full Cave Certified, Tec Instructor through Trimix and now is exclusively teaching on the JJ-CCR.
 Past rebreather experience Drager Dolphin, KISS, rEvo and Hollis Prism 2.
-Lives in New Jersey and does training on request.
+Lives in New Jersey and does Continue Reading

 Rob learned to dive at just 12 years of age, and in 2001 started technical and cave diving.
 Shortly after that he began working at a dive shop in cave country, Florida and started to guide divers through the Florida cave systems.
 After becoming an instructor in 2006 Rob worked in the Bahamas, Southern Caribbean, Maldives and finally in Truk Continue Reading